 BONGPYEONG, South Korea — Under a dark-as-a-pocket night sky on the other side of the world, with floodlights illuminating the white snow spitting from above and whisking along the ground, the moguls course at Phoenix Snow Park took on the appearance of a dream Monday night.
-It must have felt that way to Casey Andringa, a 22-year-old Coloradan who had contemplated quitting his sport less than a year ago, and who now stood atop the hill, next to the best men’s skiers in the world, one run away from an Olympic medal.
+It must have felt that way to Casey Andringa, a 22-year-old Coloradan who had contemplated quitting his sport less than a year ago, but now stood atop the hill, next to the best men’s skiers in the world, one run away from an Olympic medal.

 Andringa could see his friends and family at the base of the slope, identifiable by their white T-shirts emblazoned with, “Are You Afraid” and Andringa’s signature.
 He could hear them cheer.
 He almost burst out in laughter, at the joy and improbability of it all.

 “It was everything I could have asked for,” Andringa said.

 Andringa didn’t really feel any different a few minutes later, after he went for broke, for the hardest run of his life, and just missed pulling it off.
 Andringa did not win a medal, but by skiing brilliantly Monday night, making the six-man final round of the men’s moguls competition and finishing fifth, he had still authored one of the most unlikely American achievements of these Games.

 At the start of last year, the U.S. ski team chose 11 athletes for its various tiers of national teams.
 Andringa was not among them.
 He considered quitting.

 “There was a jillion steps between there and this point right here,” Andringa said.